 Numerous parties are involved in aiding the stewardship of Bolton's remarkable natural resource environment, enhancing tourism and overall economic development, and coordinating on recreational, housing, and transportation improvements; therefore, it is essential to foster effective coordination and define ways these entities can assist in optimizing outcomes.
-Likewise, a large seasonal resident and visitor base must be educated and consulted on ways their roles influence the realization of Bolton's goals.
+Likewise, a large seasonal resident and visitor base must be educated and consulted on ways they can influence the realization of Bolton's goals.
+Going forward, public involvement will be a central component of the process to implement this Plan.
+The community must remain engaged in planning and be provided with adequate opportunities to participate in the development of and comment on capital plans, zoning updates, designs for public projects, community programming, and any other related planning efforts.
+Moreover, to aid in enhancing engagement, deliberations and collaboration this Plan recommends that the Town Board designate a Comprehensive Plan Implementation Committee to assist with using this Plan, conducting periodic reviews of this Plan's substance, progress with it, as well as assisting with making recommendations which will support comprehensive planning and the involvement of the people and groups that make up this community and which affect change.